27 Dog Breeds That Start With N

 The Nova Scotia Duck-Tolling Retriever is a breed of dog that was developed specifically to “toll,” or attract, ducks and waterfowl for the benefit of hunters.

-Because of their high level of obedience, high intelligence, and low level of difficulty in training, they are an excellent choice for first-time dog owners.
+They are an excellent choice for first-time dog owners because of their high level of obedience, high intelligence, and low level of difficulty in training.

 However, due to their high activity levels, they require a significant amount of daily physical activity.

-They are one of the smallest retriever breeds recognized by the American Kennel Club and are a breed that is quite uncommon in the United States of America.
+They are one of the smallest retriever breeds recognized by the American Kennel Club and are quite uncommon in the United States of America.

 16. New Shep